Aliases for HBE1 Gene

 GeneCards Summary for HBE1 Gene

 HBE1 (Hemoglobin, Epsilon 1) is a Protein Coding gene.
-Diseases associated with HBE1 include ascariasis and trichuriasis.
+Diseases associated with HBE1 include hemoglobin e disease and hemoglobin e - beta-thalassemia.
 Among its related pathways are Hemostasis and Factors involved in megakaryocyte development and platelet production.
 GO annotations related to this gene include iron ion binding and oxygen binding.
 An important paralog of this gene is HBA2.

 UniProtKB/Swiss-Prot for HBE1 Gene